Ibrahim Al F.

 His trial opened on 22 May 2017 in Duesseldorf.

-On 25 September 2018, he was convicted for torture and killing persons protected under international humanitarian law as well as murder, extortionist kidnapping and the commission of war crimes.
+On 25 September 2018, Ibrahim Al F. was convicted for torture and killing persons protected under international humanitarian law as well as murder, extortionist kidnapping and the commission of war crimes.
 He was sentenced to life in prison.

 On 6 August 2019, the Federal Supreme Court upheld the conviction and life sentence.